www.entitylogic.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

-Entity modelling is said to be an abstract way to describe a database (more specifically the structure of a database), and so it is, but its utility goes further than this as discussed here.
+Perspective — An Introductory Perspective that seeks to locate entity modelling so that it is not seen as an isolated discipline.
+Entity modelling evolved in the 1960s an 70s as an abstract way to describe databases (more specifically the structure of databases), and so it is, but its utility goes further than this as described here.